 School Website

-Established in 1822 as Athens Female Academy, Athens State University is a two-year, upper-level university located in Athens, Alabama.
-The school is comprised of three colleges: the College of Education, the College of Business, and the College of Arts and Sciences.
-With more than 50 low-cost majors and degree options as well as more than 40 minors and three master’s degrees, Athens State has a program to meet the needs of any student looking to pursue new career opportunities.
-Whether students need to enroll on a full- or part-time basis, the school offer flexible course schedules via distance learning, weekend, evening, and daytime classes.
+It has more than 50 low-cost majors and degree options as well as more than 40 minors and three master’s degrees.
+Athens State has a program to meet the needs of any student looking to pursue new career opportunities.
+Whether students need to enroll on a full- or part-time basis, the school offers flexible course schedules via distance learning, weekend, evening, and daytime classes.

 In-State Tuition: $6,810